 There are three stalk vegetables that will do best if stored with a little bit of extra care.

-Celery: There are two easy ways to prolong the storage time for celery.
+There are two easy ways to prolong the storage time for celery.
 One is to trim the bottoms, place in a tall glass or pitcher, fill the container half-way with water, and refrigerate.
 If you change the water every couple of days you will be able to keep the celery crisp and delicious for 1 – 2 weeks.
 The other is to trim your celery, wrap it in a single damp paper towel, and then wrap in aluminum foil.
-This will allow celery to stay crisp for several weeks because it allowed the ripening gas ethylene to escape.
+This will keep the celery crisp for several weeks because it allows the ripening gas ethylene to escape.

-Green Onions: Place the green onions in a tall glass or jar, roots down, and then fill the glass with 1 – 2 inches of water.
+Place the green onions in a tall glass or jar, roots down, and then fill the glass with 1 – 2 inches of water.
 Cover with a plastic bag and close off with a rubber band.
 Every few days, change the water and rinse off the root stems to prevent mold from growing.
-Storing them this way, the green onions should last 1 – 2 weeks.
+Stored this way, the green onions should last 1 – 2 weeks.

 Cool, Dry, and Dark

-Note: Store potatoes away from others as they will sprout faster if stored close by.
+Note: Store potatoes away from the others as they will sprout faster if stored close by.

 How to Store Fresh Fruit